 Bee 2D Shape Match!
 These bees need to find their corresponding hives.
 Students simply match the shaped bees to the matching beehive.

 Buggy Ten Frame Math Mats!
-Ten frame mats are one of my go-to morning table time activities because they are low prep, hands on and my students love them.
-Laminate the mats or place in a dry erase pocket.
+Ten frame mats are one of my go-to morning table time activities because they are low prep, hands-on, and my students love them.
+Laminate the mats or place them in a dry-erase pocket.
 Students can trace the number and number word!
 Use mini erasers or bingo clips to fill in the ten frame mats.

 Caterpillar Name Craft!
 Name crafts are one of my new favorite things (besides play dough trays).
 It’s a fun way to practice scissor skills and name writing because what kid doesn’t absolutely love activities with his/her name?
 If your students need extra support cutting, have them use these loop scissors that bounce back open.
 Using supports such as loop scissors, all of your students can do the craft independently (or almost independently).

 Bug Letter and Sound Writing Tray!
 Writing trays are a FUN way for students to practice writing and making letters.
 This tray has dried peas, which is meant to represent grass.
 Students pick an uppercase letter card and find the matching lowercase letter and initial sound.
 Then they write the letter in the tray and build it with insect mini erasers.
 This hands-on activity is so much more fun and engaging than worksheets!